Former Carolina tight end Greg Olsen will visit the Seahawks as he searches for a new home

-Tight end Greg Olsen, a 13-year NFL veteran, will visit the Seahawks as he searches for a new home after being released by the Carolina Panthers Monday, a league source confirmed to The Seattle Times.
+Tight end Greg Olsen, a 13-year NFL veteran, will visit the Seahawks as he searches for a new home after being released by the Carolina Panthers on Monday, a league source confirmed to The Seattle Times.

 The news was first reported by ESPN and the NFL Network.

 Olsen will also visit Washington and the Buffalo Bills.
 Because Olsen was released, he can sign with teams immediately.
 Players whose 2019 contracts run out and become unrestricted free agents can sign with new teams beginning March 18.

-It’s unclear exactly when the visits will take place.
+Olsen told The Athletic that he will meet with Buffalo on Wednesday (Bills coach Sean McDermott is a former defensive coordinator for Carolina) and that the Washington and Seattle visits will follow “sometime in the next 10 days.”

-Olsen spent the last nine years with the Panthers before being released in a cost-cutting move by a Carolina team starting over under new coach Matt Rhule.
+Olsen, who turns 35 next month, spent the last nine years with the Panthers before being released in a cost-cutting move by a Carolina team starting over under new coach Matt Rhule.
 Olsen had one year remaining on a deal that would have paid him $11.6 million in 2020.

-Olsen is also thought to be exploring the idea of retiring from football and immediately pursing TV commentating after he did some work for Fox Sports.
+Olsen also told The Athletic he is exploring the idea of retiring from football and immediately pursing TV commentating (he has done some work with FOX), saying “those opportunities are definitely still on the table.”

-Both the Bills and Washington have head coaches who also coached him in Carolina while Seattle would offer the chance to play for a team with some needs at tight end and alongside Russell Wilson.
+Both the Bills and Washington have head coaches who also coached him in Carolina (former Carolina head coach Ron Rivera is now head coach of Washington) while Seattle would offer the chance to play for a team with some needs at tight end and alongside Russell Wilson.

+But Olsen told The Athletic that he is “still hearing from different teams in different parts of the country,” appearing not to rule out that other teams could get involved.

 Olsen, 34, played 14 games last season but missed two late-season contests due to a concussion, including Seattle’s win over the Panthers in Charlotte on Dec.
 15.